- Opéra in a prologue and 5 acts

 Like many other French intellectuals of his time, Beaumarchais wanted radical reform: a constitutional monarchy, with the king as head of the country, ruling by law.
 His instincts were liberal: he ran guns in the American Revolution; he satirized the aristocracy in the Figaro plays (Napoleon called La folle journée, with its biting attack on aristocratic privilege, ‘the Revolution in action’); and in Tarare he takes on the crown and the church.

 Atar is one of opera’s most psychotic characters; his casual disregard for life is breathtaking and blackly comic.
-In the first act, Astasie collapses when she learns that she is in the sultan’s power; a slave announces that she is dead.
-Atar furiously stabs him to death.
+In the first act, Astasie collapses when she learns that she is in the sultan’s power.
+A slave announces that she is dead; Atar furiously stabs him to death.
 As Astasie comes round, the tyrant tells her the slave paid with his life for frightening him, then tries to woo her in a suave aria (‘Je suis heureux, vous êtes ranimé’) – while waving the bloody dagger around.
 Whereupon Astasie promptly faints again.
 In Act III, Atar wants to slice off a slave’s head (Tarare in disguise) and present it to Astasie as her husband’s; he decides a more humiliating fate would be for the ‘slave’ to have his way with the woman in the dark.
 Calpigi’s aria at the end of Act IV (‘Vas! l’abus du pouvoir suprême’) is a revolutionary call to arms against tyranny; the abuse of power inevitably leads to the despot’s downfall.
-“Roi féroce ! as-tu donc compté, / Parmi les droits de ta couronne, / Celui du crime et de l’impunité ? / Ta fureur ne peut se contraindre, / Et tu veux n’être pas haï !”
-Tarare defiantly tells him in the final scene.
+In the final scene, Tarare defies the emperor: “Roi féroce ! as-tu donc compté, / Parmi les droits de ta couronne, / Celui du crime et de l’impunité ? / Ta fureur ne peut se contraindre, / Et tu veux n’être pas haï !”

 The priests support Atar’s corrupt régime.
 Religion is a tool of power (‘la politique’), Arthénée muses in his soliloquy.
 Brahmin and sultan should act as brothers to maintain their power; so long as they work together, the slave, bound by laws spiritual and temporal, suffers, obeys, and believes, and their power is secure – but if the crown totters, the temple will fall with it.
 (As the clergy of Saintonge wrote in their cahier de dóleances: ‘The throne and the altar share the same foundation; neither can be toppled without the other.’)
-“Pontifes, pontifes adroits!
+Arthénée advises the priests in the audience: “Pontifes, pontifes adroits!
 Remuez le cœur de vos rois.
-Quand les rois craignent, les Brames règnent; le tiare agrandit ses droits,” Arthénée advises the priests in the audience: Make your kings afraid so that you may reign.
+Quand les rois craignent, les Brames règnent; le tiare agrandit ses droits.”
+Make your kings afraid so that you may reign.
 To gull the people, and convince them that the gods are on their side, the sultan and the brahmin stage a false miracle; ‘By useful fraud, consecrate our authority.’
 And, of course, Arthénée will not brook any rival to his religious dominion; he objects to tolerance for Christians as France’s Catholic clergy objected to tolerance for the Protestants and Jews.

 Beaumarchais was not, however, opposed to the monarchy per se.
 Rouff considers him a moderate; in Tarare, Beaumarchais neither adopts nor condemns the most revolutionary, republican principles, but rather argues that existing social abuses and injustices must be corrected.
 He fell foul of the Convention hotheads; he was arrested in 1792 for criticizing the government, declared an émigré (loyalist), and escaped to exile in Germany for two and a half years before returning to Paris to die.